 I specifically want to acknowledge the flavoring in this recipe.

-Though there is nothing special about them, when you add all three to a recipe in the right proportions the result is fantastic!
+Though they are nothing special, when you add all three to a recipe in the right proportions, the result is fantastic!

 None shine on its own but there is a deep, caramel, fresh flavor that I think is unmatched.